DPassarelli/limited-pubsub/README.md

 Adds one or more topics to the enumeration.
 You can call `addTopic` from anywhere in your code, but a topic can't be referred to before it has been added.
 As a result, it might be a good idea to add topics near the beginning of your application's entry point.

-**Note that all topics are converted into UPPER CASE before being added, and any attempt to add an existing topic will be ignored.**
+**Note that all topics are converted into UPPER CASE before being added, and attempts to add an existing topic more than once will be safely ignored.**

 Example: